linda-seiter/cmsc115/week1_lab/README.md

 - Line comment: Text following `//` is ignored.
 - Block or multi-line comment: Text between `/*` and `*/` is ignored.

-Double click on `Comments.java` in the Package Explorer to open the file in the editor, then run the program to view the output.
+Click on `Comments.java` to open the file in the editor, then run the program to view the output.

 ```java
 public class Comments {